 The Book Thief by Markus Zusak features a narrator who is Death himself, as he takes lives throughout WWII in Germany.

-The Lovely Bones by Alice Sebold explores death from the perspective of a girl who was just murdered.
+The Lovely Bones by Alice Sebold explores death and grief from the perspective of a girl who was just murdered.

 The Fault in Our Stars by John Green focuses on teenagers that must come to terms with their terminal illness.